TR-ARPES Signal in Pumped Semiconductors within Dynamical Projective Operatorial Approach (DPOA): Abstract

 \section{Abstract}

-Efficiently simulating \emph{real} materials under the application of a time-dependent field and computing reliably the evolution over time of relevant response functions, such as the TR-ARPES signal or differential transient optical properties, has become one of the main concerns of modern condensed matter theory in response to the recent developments in all areas of experimental out-of-equilibrium physics.
-In this manuscript, we propose a novel model-Hamiltonian method, the dynamical projective operatorial approach (DPOA), designed and developed to overcome some of the limitations and drawbacks of currently available methods.
-Relying on (i) many-body second-quantization formalism and composite operators, DPOA is in principle capable of handling both weakly and strongly correlated systems, (ii) tight-binding approach and wannierization of DFT band structures, DPOA naturally deals with the complexity and the very many degrees of freedom of \emph{real} materials, (iii) dipole gauge and Peierls substitution, DPOA is built to address pumped systems and, in particular, pump-probe spectroscopies, (iv) a \emph{Peierls expansion} we have devised ad hoc, DPOA is numerically extremely efficient and fast.
-The latter expansion clarifies how single- and multi-photon resonances, rigid shifts, band dressings, and different types of sidebands emerge and allows understanding the related phenomenologies.
-Comparing DPOA to the single-particle density-matrix approach and the Houston method (this latter is generalized to second-quantization formalism), we show how it can compute multi-particle multi-time correlation functions and go well beyond these approaches for \emph{real} materials.
+In this manuscript, after discussing in detail the internals of our recently developed method, the dynamical projective operatorial approach (DPOA), we provide the framework to apply this method to pumped semiconductor lattice systems and, in particular, to study and analyze their electronic excitations and TR-ARPES signal.
+The expressions for relevant out-of-equilibrium Green's functions and TR-ARPES signal are given within the DPOA framework and, defining a retarded TR-ARPES signal, it is shown that it is possible to obtain an out-of-equilibrium version of the fluctuation-dissipation theorem.
+We clarify how single- and multi-photon resonances, rigid shifts, band dressings, and different types of sidebands emerge in the TR-ARPES signal.
 We also propose protocols for evaluating the strength of single- and multi-photon resonances and for assigning the residual excited electronic population at each crystal momentum and band to a specific excitation process.
-The expression for relevant out-of-equilibrium Green's functions and TR-ARPES signal are given within the DPOA framework and, defining a retarded TR-ARPES signal, it is shown that it is possible to obtain an out-of-equilibrium version of the fluctuation-dissipation theorem.
-Hamiltonians, where intra- and inter-band transitions are selectively inhibited, are defined and used to analyze the related effects on the TR-ARPES signal and the residual electronic excited population of a prototypical pumped two-band system.
-Three relevant cases of light-matter coupling are analyzed within the dipole gauge, which is derived in the second-quantization formalism: only a local dipole (as in quantum dots and molecules, and transverse-pumped low-dimensional systems), only the Peierls substitution in the hopping term (as in many \emph{real} materials), and both terms at once.
-The transient and residual pump effects are studied in detail, including the consequences of the lattice symmetries at different crystal momenta.
-A detailed study of the TR-ARPES signal dependence on the probe-pulse characteristics is also performed and reported.
+Hamiltonians, where intra- and inter-band transitions are selectively inhibited, are defined and used to analyze the effects on the TR-ARPES signal and the residual electronic excited population.
+Three relevant cases of light-matter coupling are examined within the dipole gauge: only a local dipole, only the Peierls substitution in the hopping term, and both terms at once.
+The transient and residual pump effects are studied in detail, including the consequences of the lattice symmetries at different crystal momenta on the TR-ARPES signal.
+A detailed study of the dependence of the TR-ARPES signal on the probe-pulse characteristics is also reported.
+To provide a guideline for understanding the complex effects and interplays and the variety of possible physical phenomena without being limited by the characteristics of a single particular \emph{real} material, we have chosen to study a prototypical pumped two-band semiconductor lattice system.